HistoryThis section has been translated automatically.

-Note: Mutations in SERPING1, the gene encoding C1-INH (C1 esterase inhibitor), are responsible for the vast majority of cases of hereditary angioedema.
+Note: Mutations in SERPING1, the gene encoding C1-INH (C1 esterase inhibitor), are responsible for the vast majority of cases of hereditary angioedema (85%).
 C1-esterase inhibitor (C1-INH) is an important regulator of critical enzymes involved in the cascades of bradykinin formation.
-These increased vascular permeability and allow the flow of fluids into the extracellular space.
+These increase vascular permeability and allow the flow of fluids into the extracellular space.
 Disturbances in this cascade can lead to acute swelling conditions (angioedema).

 LocalizationThis section has been translated automatically.

 The therapy of hereditary angioedema should be individually tailored to the needs of the affected person.

 There are several options for treatment:

 Acute therapy: Depending on the age of the patient, there are several drugs approved for treatment.
 The drugs Berinert®, Cinryze® and Conestat alfa (Ruconest® ) replace the missing C1 inhibitor.
 The drugs Icatibant (Firazyr®: blockade of the bradykinin B2 receptor) and Lanadelumab (Takhzyro®: monoclonal antibody against plasma kallikrein) inhibit the action of bradykininin different ways.
 Bradykinin is responsible for the development of symptoms in HAE.

 - In the neck and head region, any attack in all age groups should be treated

 - Therapy should start as early as possible